KidambiOrg/PVA-Sharepoint-Search/README.md

-# Search SharePoint using PVA and SharePoint Extensions (SPFX)
+# Search SharePoint files (documents, images, audio and video files) - PVA and SharePoint Extensions (SPFX)

 ## Constraints
 At the time of developing this, the Cognitive Search for SharePoint was in Preview and needed approval process.
 Till that becomes GA, we can use this methodology.